 Tips for mother:

 How can a nutritional supplement help?

 During pregnancy and lactation, the gynaecologist may advise the mother to take additional supplements to meet the growing needs of the body.
 However, due to feelings of nausea and general fatigue, the expecting mother may prefer liquids over tablets.
-A liquid nutritional supplement is easy to consume plus it contains important nutrients to meet the increased nutritional demands during pregnancy and lactation.
+A powder nutritional supplement, diluted in water/milk is easy to consume plus it contains important nutrients to meet the increased nutritional demands during pregnancy and lactation.

 Our high protein maternal nutrition supplement, VivamomTM, is scientifically designed with 34 key nutrients to meet the increased nutrition needs of pregnant and lactating mothers.

-We suggest having 1 serving of MaxvidaTM, 2 levelled scoops prepared with water, twice a day, along with a balanced diet for complete nourishment.
+We suggest having 1 serving of VivamomTM, 2 levelled scoops prepared with water, twice a day, along with a balanced diet for complete nourishment.